Xs-761/p8105_hw3_ez2384/HW3.md

     a peak around middle ages.
 For those with education level lower than high school, the total minutes for subjects drops for all age intervals as age increases.
-- Remark on the scatterplot of 24H Minutes against Median_Minutes
+- Remark on the scatterplot of 24H Minutes against Mean Accelerometers Readings per minute
+  - We can see that the mean Accelerometers Readings per minute across the 24H scale exhibit the following general pattern:
-  - We can see that the median minutes tend to fluctuate greatly during a course of a day, but reaches the lowest point at around 200-300 minutes (about 3am to 5 am) and arrived at the peak at about 600-850 minutes(about 10am to 2pm).
+    - The mean readings tend to fluctuate greatly during the course of a day
+    - The mean readings reaches the lowest point at around 200-300 minutes(about 3am to 5am) and arrived at peak at about 600-850 minutes(about 10am to 2pm).
-  - The curve increases drastically over the course of 5am to 10am; and decreases drastically over the course of 2pm and after.
+    - The curve increases drastically over the course of 5am to 10am;
+      and decreases drastically over the course of 2pm and after.
+      Moreover, these general patterns stay consistent for all education groups and sex groups.
+  - Males and Females do not differ greatly on Accelerometers Readings over the 24H course.
+    - However, overall we can see that the female groups tend to have slightly a higher accelerometers readings over the 24H scale.
+  - Different education groups do not differ greatly on Accelerometers Readings over the 24H course.

 ### Problem 3